By Scott Wilson

 * * * *

-Jess walked into the neurosurgeon’s reception ten minutes before her appointment, just as they asked.
+Jess walked into the neurosurgeon’s reception ten minutes before her appointment, just like they asked.
 She completed the six pages of personal details and waited for her appointment with Doctor Reece.
 The chairs in the waiting room were cheap and uncomfortable.
 Jess did not understand how a surgery that specialized in back injuries could have such a lack of regard for their patient’s comfort.

 “Jessica Norbitt,” the young doctor said, walking briskly into the waiting room.
 Jess thought he looked like he was even younger that she was.